128technology/docs/docs/config_alarm_suppression.md

 ---
 title: Alarm Suppression
 sidebar_label: Alarm Suppression
 ---

-## Alarm Suppression

 While shelving alarms for a router is useful for staging and maintenance activities, there are situations where a more granular approach is useful.

-By using the Alarm Suppression feature individual alarms as well as alarm types can be filtered or hidden.
+By using the Alarm Suppression feature, individual alarms as well as alarm types can be filtered or hidden.
 This allows users to focus on alarms that are relevant to their configuration needs without creating unique rules to hide every type of alarm.
-You can write custom shelves, allowing you to shelve nuisance alarms, or for example, silence alarming on interfaces that are intentionally configured as administratively down.
+You can write custom shelves, allowing you to shelve nuisance alarms, or for example silence alarming on interfaces that are intentionally configured as administratively down.

 ### How It Works